 Chromosomal abnormalities: Chromosomal abnormalities are another severe but rare cause of a positive pregnancy test with no symptoms.
 These abnormalities can occur when the egg or sperm is abnormal.
 This can cause the embryo to develop abnormally.

-These are the most common causes of a positive pregnancy test with no symptoms.
-If you are concerned that you might be pregnant but are not experiencing any symptoms, the best thing to do is make an appointment with your doctor.
+These are the most common causes that you can become pregnant with no symptoms.
+If you are concerned that you might be pregnant but are not experiencing any symptoms, the best thing to do is make an appointment with your doctor or midwife.

 How can you tell if you're pregnant or if there's another explanation for your positive test result?

-When should you see a doctor if you have a positive pregnancy test but no other symptoms?
+When should you see a doctor if you have a positive pregnancy test but no symptoms?

 What kind of tests might the doctor order to determine the cause of your symptoms?